Bridge Sampling Diagnostics: Experimental Results

 \subsection{\texorpdfstring{\texttt{posteriordb}}{posteriordb} Posteriors}

-To gain further insights into the performance of bridge sampling under different conditions, we proceed to an examination of 41 models and posteriors from the posteriordb database \citep{Magnusson-etal:2025:posteriordb} plus a multi-component Gaussian process model of birthday data \citep{zhang_pathfinder_2022}.
-The posterior distributions selected for this study are the same as those analyzed by \citet{zhang_pathfinder_2022} plus several additional high dimensional posteriors that have been included in posteriordb more recently.
-They include a representative set of real life posteriors with varying dimensionality, non-normality, funnelness, and multi-modality.
-The list of posteriors, the number of posterior dimensions (in unconstrained space), and short description of the model is provided in Appendix~\ref{app:posteriordb}.
-For many models the Stan code used is dropping the constant terms, so the estimated marginal likelihoods are also missing that constant, but that does not affect the estimation variability.
+To gain further insights into the performance of bridge sampling under different conditions, we proceed to an examination of 41 models and posteriors from the \texttt{posteriordb} database \citep{Magnusson-etal:2025:posteriordb} plus a multi-component Gaussian process model of birthday data \citep{zhang_pathfinder_2022}.
+The posterior distributions selected for this study are the same as those analyzed by \citet{zhang_pathfinder_2022} plus several additional high-dimensional posteriors that have been included in \texttt{posteriordb} more recently.
+They include a representative set of real-life posteriors with varying dimensionality, non-normality, funnelness, and multi-modality.
+The list of posteriors, the number of posterior dimensions (in unconstrained space), and a short description of the model are provided in Appendix~\ref{app:posteriordb}.
+For many models the \texttt{Stan} code used is dropping the constant terms, so the estimated marginal likelihoods are also missing that constant, but that does not affect the estimation variability.
 We sampled 4000 posterior draws from each posterior using \texttt{CmdStanR} with the default options except using the Pathfinder algorithm \citep{zhang_pathfinder_2022} to initialize MCMC for improved convergence speed and reliability.
 We did check that the MCMC sampling performed reasonably for all posteriors, but in some cases there are divergences which indicate the possibility of biased estimates, which can also increase the bias and variability in the (log) marginal likelihood estimates.
 We did not compute true marginal likelihood for any of the posteriors, and it would be impossible for most of the posteriors, but compare the performance to the average over 100 independent repeated runs.
 To quantify the computational gain, for one of the most complex models in our set (Birthdays GP), these 100 independent MCMC runs took 1571.4 minutes, whereas generating 100 estimates via block reshuffling took only 72.8 minutes (a $\approx 21.5\times$ speedup).